NNPDF/nnpdf/doc/sphinx/source/data/exp-data-files.rst

 Before going into the file formats, we shall summarise the identifying features used for data in the ``nnpdf++`` code.

-Each datapoint has an associated *process type* string.
+Each data point has an associated *process type* string.
 This can be specified by the user, but **must** begin with the appropriate identifying base process type.
-Additionally for each datapoint three kinematic values are given, the *process type* being primarily to identify the nature of these values.
+Additionally for each data point three kinematic values are given, the *process type* being primarily to identify the nature of these values.
 Typically the first kinematic variable is the principal differential quantity used in the measurement.
 The second kinematic variable defines the